sensei-hacker/inavwiki/OSD-Hud-and-ESP32-radars.md

 ##  Accuracy and limitations

-There's a long chain of inacuraccies conspiring to make the tracking not perfectly aiming at the other aircrafts :
+There's a long chain of inacuraccies conspiring to make the tracking not perfectly accurate :

 * The heading of your aircraft can be wrong by a significant margin during or right after a hard turn.
 The steadier the flight, the more accurate it is.